microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

   for a keybinding.
 If there are any key chords in the user settings that match a default key chord, we should bind them to the action from the user settings instead.
-* For any color schemes who's name matches the name of a default color scheme, we'll need to apply the user settings to the existing color scheme.
+* For any color schemes whose name matches the name of a default color scheme, we'll need to apply the user settings to the existing color scheme.
 * For profiles that were created from a dynamic profile source, they'll have both a `guid` and `source` guid that must _both_ match.
 If a user profile with